reflex-frp/reflex-platform/docs/project-editor.md

    syntax-checking
    (haskell :variables haskell-completion-backend 'dante)
    ```
-1. Create project specific Emacs configuration by creating a `.dir-locals.el`
-   file in the root directory of your Reflex project:
+1. Configure haskell-mode to use new-style cabal commands by adding the following to the `dotspacemacs/user-config` function ;
    ```
-   ((nil . (
    (setq haskell-process-type 'cabal-new-repl)
-     (setq dante-repl-command-line '("nix-shell" "-A" "shells.ghc" "--run" "cabal new-repl frontend")) )))
    ```

 Restart Emacs, and access your project sources.